TMalygin/PyPotato/README.md

 # PyPotato.
 Simple Tomato timer
-It is a Pet Project.
+It is a pet project (for experiments only project).